gromacs/gromacs/docs/reference-manual/references.rst

 .. _refhuber1994local:

 :sup:`139` T. Huber, A.E.
-Torda, and W.F. van Gunsteren, “Local
+Torda, and W.F. van Gunsteren, "Local
-elevation: A method for improving the searching properties of molecular dynamics simulation,” *Journal of computer-aided molecular design*, **8** [6] 695–708 (1994).
+elevation: A method for improving the searching properties of molecular dynamics simulation," *Journal of computer-aided molecular design*, **8** [6] 695–708 (1994).

 .. raw:: html